A convergence study of SGD-type methods for stochastic optimization: Acknowledgments

 \section{Acknowledgments}

-We thank Professor Tiejun Li for constructive suggestions.
-This work was supported by the NSFC under grant no. 11825102 and National Key R\&D Program of China under grant No. 2021YFA1003300.
+{The authors thank Professor Tiejun Li for his constructive suggestions.
+The authors also appreciate the valuable comments of the referees.} This work was supported by the NSFC under grant no. 11825102 and National Key R\&D Program of China under grant No. 2021YFA1003300.